Incest: Cousin relationships

-In a review of 48 studies on the children parented by cousins, the rate of birth defects was twice that of non-related couples: 4% for cousin couples as opposed to 2% for the general population.
+In a review of 48 studies of children parented by cousins, the rate of birth defects was twice that of non-related couples: 4% for cousin couples as opposed to 2% for the general population.

 Defined through marriage

 Some cultures include relatives by marriage in incest prohibitions; these relationships are called affinity rather than consanguinity.
 For example, the question of the legality and morality of a widower who wished to marry his deceased wife's sister was the subject of long and fierce debate in the United Kingdom in the 19th century, involving, among others, Matthew Boulton and Charles La Trobe.
 The marriages were entered into in Scotland and Switzerland respectively, where they were legal.
-In medieval Europe, standing as a godparent to a child also created a bond of affinity.
+In medieval Europe, Lateran IV ruled that standing as a godparent to a child also created a bond of affinity; which precluded legal marriage.
 But in other societies, a deceased spouse's sibling was considered the ideal person to marry.
-The Hebrew Bible forbids a man from marrying his brother's widow with the exception that, if his brother died childless, the man is instead required to marry his brother's widow so as to "raise up seed to him".
+The Hebrew Bible forbids a man from marrying his brother's widow with the exception that, if his brother dies childless, the man is required to marry his brother's widow so as to "raise up seed to him".
 Some societies have long practiced sororal polygyny, a form of polygamy in which a man marries multiple wives who are sisters to each other (though not closely related to him).

-In Islamic law, marriage among close blood relations like parents, stepparent, parents in-law, siblings, stepsiblings, the children of siblings, aunts and uncles is forbidden, while first or second cousins may marry.
-Marrying the widow of a brother, or the sister of deceased or divorced wife is also allowed.
+In Islamic law, marriage among close blood relations like parents, stepparents, parents in-law, siblings, stepsiblings, the children of siblings, aunts, and uncles is forbidden, while first or second cousins may marry.
+Marrying the widow of a brother or the sister of a deceased or divorced wife is also allowed.

 Inbreeding

 Offspring of biologically related parents are subject to the possible impact of inbreeding.
 Such offspring have a higher possibility of congenital birth defects (see Coefficient of relationship), because it increases the proportion of zygotes that are homozygous for deleterious recessive alleles that produce such disorders (see Inbreeding depression).
 Because most such alleles are rare in populations, it is unlikely that two unrelated marriage partners will both be heterozygous carriers.
 However, because close relatives share a large fraction of their alleles, the probability that any such rare deleterious allele present in the common ancestor will be inherited from both related parents is increased dramatically with respect to non-inbred couples.
 Contrary to common belief, inbreeding does not in itself alter allele frequencies, but rather increases the relative proportion of homozygotes to heterozygotes.
-This has two contrary effects.
+This has two contrary effects: